Dachshund Rescue NW and Dachshund Club of Spokane

 There is no wheel chair access and there are two steps to get into the front door.
 This is a private home so sorry we can not have any wheel chairs but many folks come with walkers, canes, crutches is always fine.

 There is not a lot of training needed, just send Margo an email to email@example.com and set an appointment in advance to come visit the Wiener Ranch.
-We are open mornings at 10 am for volunteers and closed Mondays.
+We are open mornings at 10 am for volunteers.
 Folks schedule me in advance via email or voice mail.
 I do not schedule them to come here.
 Folks who do not make appointments in advance do get chomped by our watch dogs or they might find me gone running errands.
 We are not usually open afternoons or evenings here thanks to our regular work schedules plus the dogs are tired after company almost every morning here all year long.
 If you need later hours please volunteer at a local shelter, Spokanimal, with their details below.

 Please be aware that we are located out of town near Seven Mile so not on any bus routes.
 If you need to ride a bus please volunteer with the Spokanimal shelter at 509-534-8133 or www.spokanimal.org near downtown Spokane.
 We recommend them as the ONLY shelter in town we work with constantly.
 Why?
 They place a majority of the animals that come to them unlike SCRAPS, our local kill shelter.
 (Being a kill shelter with SCRAPS or Spokane County where we live is why we started this rescue in the first place.
 SCRAPS is tax payer supported so please support the no kill shelters and animal rescuers in the area with your donations.
 Thanks.)